aleju/papers/neural-nets/Faster_R-CNN.md

 * How
   * They now have three components in their network:
-    * A model for feature extraction (e.g. VGG16), called the "feature extraction network" (**FEN**).
+    * A model for feature extraction, called the "feature extraction network" (**FEN**).
+Initialized with the weights of a pretrained network (e.g. VGG16).
     * A model to use these features and generate region proposals, called the "Region Proposal Network" (**RPN**).
     * A model to use these features and region proposals to classify each regions proposal's object and readjust the bounding box, called the "classification network" (**CN**).
+Initialized with the weights of a pretrained network (e.g. VGG16).
+    * Usually, FEN will contain the convolutional layers of the pretrained model (e.g. VGG16), while CN will contain the fully connected layers.
     * (Note: Only "RPN" really pops up in the paper, the other two remain more or less unnamed.
 I added the two names to simplify the description.)
     * Rough architecture outline:
       * ![Architecture](images/Faster_R-CNN__architecture.jpg?raw=true "Architecture")